microsoft/live-share/docs/index.md

     <td style="border:none;">
         <strong>Visual Studio Code (1.22.0+)</strong><br />
         1. Install <a href="https://code.visualstudio.com/">Visual Studio Code</a> for Windows (7, 8.1, or 10), macOS <b>(Sierra+)</b>, 64-bit Linux <b>(<a href="use/vscode.md#installation">details</a>)</b><br />
-        2. Download and install the VS Live Share extension from the marketplace. <br />
+        2. Download and install the Visual Studio Live Share extension from the marketplace. <br />
         3. Reload and wait for dependencies to download and install (see status bar).<br />
         4. <strong>Linux</strong>: If prompted to <a href="reference/linux.md#install-linux-prerequisites">install libraries</a>, click install, enter password, restart VS Code when done.<br />
         <a href="https://aka.ms/vsls-dl/vscode"><img src="media/download.png" alt="Download button"></a>